 - Focus on 3-4 legislative issues as KEY issues.
-This will include collaborating with other stakeholders & bill sponsors on how best to support, providing in person or written testimony, communications dedicated to encouraging stakeholders & community members to testify or sign in, in consultation with the Executive Director and Legislative Affairs staff lead.
-This year's key issues are outlined in the Women's Commission Policy Agenda. - In addition, we will seek to SUPPORT other stakeholders in their leadership of emergent legislative issues in each of our three issue areas.
+This will include collaborating with other stakeholders & bill sponsors on how best to support, providing in person or written testimony, communications dedicated to encouraging stakeholders & community members to testify or sign in, in consultation with the Executive Director, Deputy Director, and Legislative Affairs Program Manager. - In addition, we will seek to SUPPORT other stakeholders in their leadership of emergent legislative issues in each of our three issue areas.
 Limited staff time will be available for these issues.